Once upon a

 Who might be?

-WIFE We've sold our last of bread.
+BAKER'S We've sold our last of bread.

-It's the witch from door!
+It's the witch next door!

-& BAKER'S WIFE We no bread.
+BAKER & WIFE We no bread.

 Then is it you wish?

-(points to Wife) Nothing cooking in now is there?
+(points to Wife) Nothing cooking in there now is

 What

-And we'll it square."
+And call it square."

 I had a